We all do our best to avoid them, but sometimes small businesses and the self-employed can end up with a penalty from HMRC.

 If you’re appealing a penalty for the 2016-17 tax year, you can make your appeal using the Self Assessment online portal.
 Otherwise you should use form SA370, which you can download here.

 If you’re a business appealing against a penalty for filing a VAT or Corporation Tax return late, you can use your HMRC online account.
-You may also wish to use a particular form for a specific type of appeal: if you have a reasonable excuse for filing a VAT return late you can use this process, and if computer problems meant that you filed your Corporation Tax return late, you can use this one.
+You may also wish to use a particular form for a specific type of appeal.
+For example, you may have a reasonable excuse for filing a VAT return late, or IT problems may have stopped you from filing your tax return on time.

 If you’re an employer appealing against a penalty relating to PAYE, you should use your account at HMRC’s online PAYE for employers portal.